Organize Your Family Documents

 Organize Your Folder Structure

-You may have found a paper file system that works fairly well from an organizational standpoint.
-Try to re-create your computer's folders with what you have in your file cabinets.
 You may have had a file cabinet with drawers labeled with family surnames.
 Inside each drawer you might have file folders for each ancestor with that same surname.
 The individual’s file folder would then contain the various certificates, histories, and photos for that individual.

 Under the “Surnames” folder, I have a variety of subfolders with the family surnames.
 They will sort alphabetically (A to Z).

 Inside of the family surname folder, I create subfolders for each of the persons with the common surname.
 In the example, you will notice that a birth year is at the beginning of the folder name.
 This helps to sort the folders in a timeline fashion, or, oldest to youngest individual.
 Another reason to do this is that you may have several individuals with the same name.
 I have 3 “Charles Meyers” over 3 generations in my family.
-Putting that birth year before their name helps me to more quickly identify which person I want to work on.
+Putting that birth year before their name helps me to more quickly navigate to the person I want to work on.

-In this example, you will see the individual’s documents.
-There will be photos, certificates, histories, and such under their folder.
-Again, you will notice a year at the beginning of the document’s filename.
 As an example, you have a birth certificate in 1930 and a death certificate in 2015.
 These files become the start and end files in that individual’s folder.
 If all the other documents you put in this folder, like marriage certificates, newspaper articles, personal photos, PDF files, histories, and such have a year date before the filename title, they will display in a sorted timeline.
 This will help you to more quickly find a file.
 There are other ways to search and find files as well, which I will discuss below.

 Notice that there are some year dates followed by an “s” (like 1960s).
 You may not know the exact year of the document, but you do know that the document occurred somewhere between 1960 and 1969.
 You might have 1965s to designate that this file or event occurred between 1965 and 1969.

-Finding an organizational system, physical or digital, for your family history documents is an important process to master.
-There's nothing more frustrating than to know that you have a person's birth certificate "somewhere" but can't find it.
-I frequently see extensive file disorganization with patrons that I work with.
-The files are so scattered across their hard drives and without specific filenames.
-There was no way anyone could find them except to go through folder by folder to find a needed file.
+I frequently see extensive file disorganization on patron’s drives and computers.
+The files are so scattered across their hard drives.
+There are no descriptive specific filenames.
+There was no way anyone could find them except to go through folder by folder, preview each file until they find the needed file.
 It is even worse when their documents are stored in numerous folders on multiple USB flash drives.
 (See USB Flash Drive Risks)

 Explore some organizational options by clicking on the links below.
+They are meant to be guidelines only.

 Use Metadata to Help With File Searching

 As you learn to better organize your files, the ability to find specific files will increase.
 Be sure to keep your family history documents under a single file folder.
 Knowing this single location makes it very easy to keep good backups of all your family history files.
-For information on keeping good file backups, review below.
+For information on keeping good file backups, review HERE.

 Missionary Communications Board